-The 2020 RTDNA Paul White Award will be presented to “Nightline” Co-Anchor and ABC News Chief National Correspondent Byron Pitts.
+The 2020 RTDNA Paul White Award was presented to “Nightline” Co-Anchor and ABC News Chief National Correspondent Byron Pitts.

 “Byron Pitts has been a career-long champion for the very best of broadcast journalism and is more than deserving of RTDNA's highest honor.” said RTDNA Executive Director Dan Shelley.

 The Paul White Award, RTDNA’s highest honor, is named for the first news director of CBS.
 It recognizes an individual's lifetime contributions to electronic journalism.
 Presented annually since 1956, past recipients include Bill Whitaker, Lester Holt, Christiane Amanpour, Barbara Walters, Walter Cronkite and Edward R. Murrow among many others.

 Byron Pitts was named co-anchor of ABC News’ “Nightline” in 2014.
 He has covered national news stories and in-depth features for the network, reporting across the news division, including “Good Morning America,” “World News Tonight with David Muir,” “This Week” and “20/20.”

 Pitts is a multiple Emmy® Award-winning journalist and news veteran with over 20 years of experience, known for his thoughtful storytelling, on-the-ground reporting and in-depth interviews.
 After less than 24 hours at ABC News, Pitts immediately joined the network’s live special coverage of the Boston marathon bombing investigation.
 Since then, Pitts has gone on to report live from Baltimore, Dallas and Baton Rouge during each cities’ recent riots and protests.
 He also co-anchored a special edition of “Nightline” with Juju Chang from Los Angeles, looking back on the city 25 years after the riots that broke out following the Rodney King verdict.